Brand reputation management should be - and probably is - an important part of your marketing strategy.

-Since we’ve added all our verified profiles as aliases to our search reputation monitoring project, we see the rankings of all owned URLs in the Keyword Ranking report:
+Since we’ve added all our verified profiles as aliases to our search reputation monitoring project, we see the rankings of all owned URLs in the Ranking Keywords report:

 The screen above is taken from our search reputation monitoring project where we track rankings with a 10 pages depth.
 That means that among all first 100 search results, we own only 8 of them.
 At first you might feel that this is bad, but let me give you another example that proves just the opposite.

 In our branded keyword category, we also track our product short name “awr cloud”, as we and most of our users regularly use to identify it.
 We have a massive brand density for this keyword in the first two pages of search results: